-At Heacham Junior School we will follow the '5 Step process' when managing risks to ensure that the risk assessments are thorough and effective:
+In our West Norfolk Academies trust Schools we will follow the '5 Step process' when managing risks to ensure that the risk assessments are thorough and effective:

 - 1. Look for the hazards. - 2.
 Decide who may be harmed and how. - 3.
 Evaluate the risks and decide whether existing controls are adequate or whether more should be done.
 Forest School activities may only proceed if the remaining risk is deemed to be low (green on the risk management grid). - 4.
 Record findings on our school risk assessment sheets (seasonal, daily, or specific activity risk assessments depending on the risk).
 Add in any daily amendments to standing risk assessments. - 5.
 Review assessments on a regular basis by discussing with the children and adults present (if circumstances change that could affect the rigour of the assessment) and revise if necessary.